tychart/startup/README.md

 * I am also using json web tokens to keep track of the user's session.
 * I am using react router to route to different pages based on the user's session status whether loged in or loged out.
     * If not loged in, then the user is not able to access the play page

+## Deliverable: WebSocket

+* I am using a combination of http and websocket to play multiplayer tetris games
+* My program supports joining games and listing multiple games to join
+* It also supports streaming the entire game board to another user using websocket